-Anetta and Jackub started their journey in 2008 when they got married..
-Anetta shares the challenges and the ups and downs of her fertility journey.
-Read below for her beautiful story.
+Anetta and Jackub started their journey in 2008 when they got married.
+Anetta shares the ups and downs of their fertility journey below...

 Anetta & Jackub's Story

 Our story started in December 2008 when we got married, after 12 years of being together we finally felt that was the right moment.

 Not even a month later, on the 7th January of 2009 I was pregnant.
 It was a spontaneous conception and frankly at that time I didn’t know any other ways to conceive a baby.